BoreMore/autocorrelation-stock-predictor/README.md

 ```
 python main.py
 ```
+This alone should not be relied on as an accurate stock predictor, as stock prices can be volatile and subject to many factors.

 ## Tests
 The tests folder contains stock data that the program has been tested on.
 The tests.py file compares the predicted price fluctuation to the actual price, and it prints out the mean squared error between predicted and actual prices.
 The tests have shown that the predictions are most accurate for shorter time intervals.
 As the time intervals increase in the data, the error increases and the accuracy decreases.